Acetylene FAQs

 By choosing our extensive range of gases, laboratories benefit from certified quality assurance that aligns with stringent accreditation requirements.

-Handling acetylene gas requires specific technical knowledge due to its unstable nature at high pressures.
+Handling acetylene gas requires specialised technical knowledge due to its instability at high pressures.
 Inside the cylinder, the gas is dissolved in a liquid solvent, usually acetone, within a porous mass to ensure stability during transport.

 To maintain safety and performance, strict handling protocols are necessary: